327th Infantry Regiment (United States): Normandy

-Part of the 82nd Infantry Division was transferred to the 101st Airborne Division on 15 August 1942.
-All equipment and personnel assigned to the regiment were designed to be carried in the Waco CG-4A glider.
-Although a glider infantry regiment, the majority of the unit landed by sea on Utah Beach in the afternoon of 7 June 1944, because of a shortage of planes to tow its gliders.
+Although a glider infantry regiment, the majority of the 327th landed by sea on Utah Beach in the afternoon of 7 June 1944, because of a shortage of planes to tow its gliders.
 Some elements did reach shore on D-Day, 6 June, but because of rough seas, beach traffic, and the fact that the paratroopers of the 101st had already achieved many of their objectives, the landing was delayed.
 The 327th suffered a few casualties going ashore from enemy fire and were strafed by enemy aircraft.
 Near Saint-Côme-du-Mont (southeast of the village), the 327th was camped right next to German paratroopers, separated by thick hedgerows.
 German-speaking soldiers in the 327th engaged in taunting the enemy.
 The 327th took several casualties by enemy mortars.
 By 8 June, the 327th had entered the front line, largely in reserve of the 506th until crossing the Douve River near Carentan.
 First and Second Battalions guarded Utah Beachhead's left flank northeast of Carentan.
 Company C was hit hard by friendly fire mortars while crossing the Douve.
 Official findings blamed enemy mines.
 Company B also suffered casualties in the incident.

 The 327th suffered heavy casualties while advancing on Carentan via what is now the city Marina from a northeast direction and other casualties approaching Carentan from the east.
 G Company led the attack on the west bank of the marina canal.
 A Company of the attached 401st Glider Infantry Regiment was on the east bank of the canal.
 Concealed German machine guns and mortars inflicted the most casualties.
 Chaplain Gordon Cosby earned a Silver Star for bravery in the face of the enemy for assisting wounded glider men in front of heavily armed German soldiers.
 The 327th played a pivotal role with the 501st and 506th of the 101st in taking Carentan.
 The 327th marched through the town and East to be possibly the first unit of the Utah Beachhead to link up with the Omaha Beachhead around the four-villages area of le Fourchette, le Mesnil, le Rocher and Cotz.
 It was then directed South between the bulk of the 101st and the 75th Infantry Division of the Omaha Beachhead.

 The unit was commanded by Col. George S. Wear through 10 June, when command was turned over to Col. Joseph H. Harper.
 Although not official, the men of the 327th understood that Wear was replaced because of friendly-fire artillery casualties while crossing the Douve River.
 Officially, enemy mortars were blamed.